peteroupc/Numbers/docs/PeterO.Numbers.EDecimalExtras.md

         PeterO.Numbers.EDecimal ed2,
         PeterO.Numbers.EContext ec);

 Performs a logical exclusive-OR (XOR) operation on two decimal numbers in the form of<i>logical operands</i>.
 A `logical operand`  is a non-negative base-10 number with an exponent of 0 and no other base-10 digits than 0 or 1 (examples include `01001`  and `111001`  , but not `02001`  or `99999`  ).
-The logical exclusive-OR operation sets each digit of the result to 1 if either corresponding digit of the logical operands, but not both, are 1, and to 0 otherwise.
-For example, `01001 OR 111010 = 101010`  .
+The logical exclusive-OR operation sets each digit of the result to 1 if either corresponding digit of the logical operands, but not both, is 1, and to 0 otherwise.
+For example, `01001 XOR 111010 = 101010`

 <b>Parameters:</b>